mauritssilvis/darts/cli/README.md

 ## Introduction

-This part of the [darts](https://github.com/mauritssilvis/darts) project provides command-line interfaces for the `darts` toolbox.
+This part of the [darts](https://github.com/mauritssilvis/darts) project provides command-line interfaces (CLIs) for the `darts` toolbox.

 ## Overview

-Currently, command-line interfaces are available in the following languages:
+Currently, CLIs are available in the following languages:

 - [Java](java-darts-cli)